 Maybe by this point you’ve had your fill of animated Justice League and are thinking, “they’re already doing it in live action.
-I feel like they’ve done all they could with these characters”.
+I feel like they’ve done all they can with these characters”.
 However, as long as there are writers, there will always be new JL stories and fresh things to do with them.
 This one, for example, follows a different team-up of characters.
 It’s a film adaptation of the Justice League Dark comic book series and tries to keep DC’s dark undertone.
 As a result, it comes out as a very mixed reaction from fans.
 I myself simply found it very formulaic and not that interesting story-wise.

 The story starts with people all over America falling for a pandemic that causes them to see other people as demons, causing them to attack each other.
 The Justice League sees this as a magical cause and sends Batman to go undercover.
 He goes to Zatana for advice, who leads him to Deadman, who leads him to John Constantine, who leads him to Swamp thing, thus the team-up is completed.
 It turns out that Constantine was partners with the black magic keeper who started this mayhem and has the ability to fight it.